-211 BLN 233 Introductory Hebrew I Introduces students to the basic elements of Biblical Hebrew, stressing vocabulary, syntax, and translation with some practice in vocalization.
-3 hours BLN 303 Elementary Greek II Provides a continuation of BLN 213.
-Includes translation of relatively simple passages from the Greek New Testament.
-Prerequisite: BLN 213.
-3 hours BLN 343 Introductory Hebrew II Provides a continuation of BLN 233 with an emphasis on translating relatively simple passages from the Hebrew Bible.
-Prerequisite: BLN 233.
-3 hours BUSINE SS oics and Advanced Topics courses are offered on occasion to meet spec .
-These variable credit-hour courses are offered at all levels (191, 291, 3 BUS 273 Business Statistics (same as MTH 273) Focuses on collection, analysis, and presentation of business data; includes the study of averages, dispersion, sampling, reliability, index numbers, time series, and simple correlation.
+Special Topics and Advanced Topics courses are offered on occasion to meet special needs of students.
+These variable credit-hour courses are offered at all levels (191, 291, 391, 491).

+BUS 273 Business Statistics (same as MTH 273) Focuses on collection, analysis, and presentation of business data; includes the study of averages, dispersion, sampling, reliability, index numbers, time series, and simple correlation.
 Prerequisite: Grade of C- or higher in MTH 143.
 3 hours BUS 305 Christian Professional Ethics (same as THE 313 and PHL 313) This interdisciplinary course will examine the foundations of Christian Ethics; contexts of contemporary ethical choices; methods of moral decision-making; the relationship of biblically informed norms, values and virtues to culture and society.
 Particular emphasis will be given to ethical decision making within Business Administration.
 3 hours BUS 313 Organizational Communication (same as BMN 333 and CAS 313) Focuses on the role of communication in creating a productive organizational environment.
 Presents principles of communication by focusing on intrapersonal effectiveness, interpersonal skills, and presentation skills with emphasis on written, oral, and employment communication.
 Prerequisite: CAS 101.
-3 hours BUS 363 Business Law Introduces students to the legal and social environment of business; focuses on the fundamentals of law pertaining to contracts, the uniform commercial code, negotiable instruments, 3 hours secured transactions, agency and employment, antitrust, and real property.

-BUS 413 Business Internship 1-3 hours Provides opportunities for supervised experiences in business.
+3 hours BUS 363 Business Law Introduces students to the legal and social environment of business; focuses on the fundamentals of law pertaining to contracts, the uniform commercial code, negotiable instruments, secured transactions, agency and employment, antitrust, and real property.
+3 hours BUS 413 Business Internship Provides opportunities for supervised experiences in business.
 Can be repeated for a total of three credit-hours.
 Prerequisite: Consent of instructor.
-D DI 10 400 . ...

-BUS 499 Business Strategy 3 hours Serves as a capstone course designed to integrate a student's knowledge of accounting, economics, finance, management, and marketing to solve problems and develop alternative strategies for various types of organizations.
+1-3 hours BUS 499 Business Strategy Serves as a capstone course designed to integrate a student's knowledge of accounting, economics, finance, management, and marketing to solve problems and develop alternative strategies for various types of organizations.
 Prerequisite: Senior standing.
+3 hours